solaeus/dust/README.md

 Liup was helpful for a quick yet efficient primer on getting stack-based and register-based virtual machines up and running.
 The included code examples show how to implement both types of VMs in C.
-The performance comparison between the two types of VMs is worth reading for anyone who is trying to choose between the two[^1].
+The performance comparison between the two types of VMs is worth reading for anyone who is trying to choose between the two.
 Some of the benchmarks described in the paper inspired similar benchmarks used in this project to compare Dust to other languages.

 ## License